philip-yin/CSE134b-Web-Project/HW5/README.txt

 5. "login.js" handles all the functions needed for a user to login.
 It handles and checks to see if the correct email and password is used to sign in and also handles google signin function.
 It also has a function that directs the user to home page upon successful login.

 6. "profile.js" has a function that updates the favorite's button when clicked.
-It also has functions that handle which champion profile its on, and displays the champion information accordingly.
+It also has functions that handle which champion profile it is on, and displays the champion information accordingly.

 7. "signup.js" is similar to login.
 It has a function that makes sure the user is entering in a correctly formatted email and password.
 Once successfully signed up, it has a function that directs the user to the home page.

-8. "stats.js" is a script that tells us what numbers to display in respect to the level that the user selects.
+8. "stats.js" is a script that tells us what numbers to display for each category of statistics in respect to the level that the user selects.

-9. For the html files, the name of each file tell you which page of the website that it is for.
+9. For the html files, the name of each file tell you which page of the website that the file is for.

 File organization